-R. Parking on Campus
+P. Parking on Campus

 Parking on the King's campus is severely limited; the spots that are available are allotted on a priority basis.
 Students are advised that they will not be able to obtain a parking permit.
+For more information, please visit www.ukings.ca/governance-andadministration/parking-policy

-S. King's Incidental Fees
+Q. King's Incidental Fees